Peter-32/Digit-Recognizer/README.md

 ## Area of improvement for the model
 - Use 5-fold cross-validation on the training set.
 This would very likely give a better success rate than 83.614%.
+- I later learned that principle component analysis, standardization, and KNN makes this much simpler to code and gives a very high accuracy.

 ## Feature Names:
 - pctNonBlackBoxes